will98789/OpenDataWebApp/README.md

 ##Compiling the electron application

 #Installing electron-packager

-Navigate to the directory of the applicaiton and Run
+Navigate to the directory of the application and Run
 ```bash
 # For use from the CLI
 npm install electron-packager -g